 In this example, Tablet and smartphone website visitors have spent the most time – on average – on the sample website in the months of October 2011, January 2012 and July 2012.
 The remaining months indicate an average visit duration range of between 30-50 seconds.
 The Google Analytics data in this sample report also confirms the degree to which Tablet and smartphone Internet browsing behaviour lags behind laptop and desktop computer Internet usage.
 Market research about the behaviour of Tablet PC ownership in Canada is important, however, web analytics must verify the extent to which an individual website experiences an increase or decrease in website visit behaviour.

-Marketing Ideas: Tablet Marketing Analytics, Website Marketing Analytics · Tags: apple, average time on site, average visit duration, Canadians and the Tablet, CTV News, Galaxy, Google Analytics, iPad, Ipsos Tablet research, Microsoft, PlayBook, RIM, Samsung, Surface, Tablet, tablet ownership in Canada
+Analytics articles: Mobile Analytics, Web Analytics · Tags: apple, average time on site, average visit duration, Canadians and the Tablet, CTV News, Galaxy, Google Analytics, iPad, Ipsos Tablet research, Microsoft, PlayBook, RIM, Samsung, Surface, Tablet, tablet ownership in Canada